Pseudobatos buthi: Conservation Status

+No confirmed sightings have been recorded since 1961, but this is likely due to misidentification rather than extinction.
+Without modern survey effort or accurate field identification, true population trends cannot be evaluated.

 This species garnered a lot of media attention due to the describer, Rutledge, who posted mock birth-announcement style photos with a preserved museum specimen, including Forbes, Spectrum1 News, Smithsonian Magazine.